citusdata/citus_docs/performance/performance_tuning.rst

 In the best case Citus can execute queries containing subqueries and CTEs in a single step.
 This is usually because both the main query and subquery filter by tables' distribution column in the same way, and can be pushed down to worker nodes together.
 However Citus is sometimes forced to execute subqueries *before* executing the main query, copying the intermediate subquery results to other worker nodes for use by the main query.
 This technique is called :ref:`push_pull_execution`.

 It's important to be aware when subqueries are executed in a separate step, and avoid sending too much data between worker nodes.
 The network overhead will hurt performance.
+The EXPLAIN command allows you to discover how queries will be executed, including whether multiple steps are required.
+For a detailed example see :ref:`push_pull_execution`.

-To detect if this is happening, adjust the ``max_intermediate_result_size`` limit in a new connection to the coordinator node.
+Also you can defensivly set a safeguard against large intermediate results.
+Adjust the ``max_intermediate_result_size`` limit in a new connection to the coordinator node.
 By default the max intermediate result size is 1GB, which is large enough to allow some inefficient queries.
 Try turning it down and running your queries:

 .. code-block:: sql